timmorrisdev/ms4-sea-and-shore-store/README.md

 ## Frameworks, Libraries & Programs Used

 - [jQuery](https://jquery.com/)
-    - jQuery was used across the site when additional steps were needed to pass appropriate data to the back end, as well as when overridng some of the default behaviours and styling of django elements
+    - jQuery was used across the site when additional steps were needed to pass appropriate data to the back end, as well as when overriding some of the default behaviours and styling of django elements
     - jQuery was also used as part of Bootstrap and is used for Javascript plugins such as the modals.

 - [Heroku](https://www.heroku.com/)